gnosis/GECO/README.md

 **Community/ Outreach**

 Teams will have the option of working at [Full Node](https://www.fullnode.berlin/), our co-working space in Berlin.
 The Gnosis Communications team will provide branding and outreach support to encourage engagement with the larger blockchain community.
-Bigger projects have the opportunity present their work at [DappCon](https://dappcon.io/).
+Bigger projects will have the opportunity present their work at [DappCon](https://dappcon.io/).

 ### How to apply for a grant:
 For the remainder of 2018, grant proposals can be submitted at any time and will be evaluated by the Gnosis team.